gleam-lang/website/deployment/linux-server.md

 If your server has a public IPv6 address add an AAAA record for the same domain to that address.

-We will be used the domain `example.gleam.run` for the rest of this tutorial.
+We will be using the domain `example.gleam.run` for the rest of this tutorial.
 Be sure to replace this with your domain.

 ## Prepare your application